AlfCraft07/AMDSata/README.md

 # AMD-SATA-Controller-Ryzentosh

 Patched version of SATA-unsupported.kext to allow macOS to detect AMD SATA controller and disks connected to it.
 Tested on macOS 12 Monterey and 13 Ventura.
-Use recommended only if your computer can't read internal Disks when in macOS.
+Use recommended only if your computer can't read internal disks when in macOS.

 # HOW TO USE
 * OpenCore